dapperfu/build_caffe/README.md

-# Build caffe on Ubuntu 18.04
+# Build, Distribute, & Install caffe on Ubuntu 18.04 with Python 3.6.

 ## Instructions / Tutorial.